WHAT SHOULD A CHILD AGED 7 TO 8 YEARS BE ABLE TO DO?

 This is what they should be doing by now

 At school, your child will be learning about a variety of science, history, and geography topics.
 Topics include forces, magnets and electricity, Tudors and the Tudor life, Ancient Egyptians, Stone/Bronze/Iron Ages, and explorers.
 In geography, they will be learning about rainforests, Artic/Antarctic and hearing about countries across the world that are different from the UK.

 During this time your child’s stories will be expected to have more descriptive elements.
 They should be creating settings, characters, and plots.
 A child should still be evaluating their own work including their handwriting and they are expected to be using punctuation with limited prompting.

-In school, handwriting practice will ONLY be 30 minutes a week 🙁
+In school, 7 to 8 year old handwriting practice will ONLY be 30 minutes a week 🙁

 In Year 3, handwriting practice is often once a week lasting for a maximum of 30 minutes.
 This is a dramatic drop from the previous school year.
 It reduces your child’s opportunity to spend time mastering essential handwriting skills.
 They will benefit from extra time at home to tweak and improve their handwriting abilities.